Flexible Moral Hazard Problems with Adverse Selection: Introduction

-This paper examines a contract design problem that involves both moral hazard and adverse selection.
-It addresses situations where a principal (she) uses contracts to motivate an agent (he) to undertake costly hidden actions (moral hazard), while the agent also possesses private information about the production environment (adverse selection).
-Our goal is to investigate the optimal menu of contracts for the principal in such situations.
-This paper employs the flexible moral hazard framework, based on the work of \cite{georgia22}, and studies a model where the agent can directly control the distribution of the output.
+This paper studies a contract design problem that involves both moral hazard and adverse selection.
+It focuses on situations in which a principal (she) uses contracts to motivate an agent (he) to undertake costly hidden actions (moral hazard), while the agent simultaneously possesses private information about the production environment (adverse selection).
+The goal is to investigate the optimal menu of contracts for the principal in such situations.
+This paper employs the flexible moral hazard framework, based on the work of \cite*{georgia22}, and analyzes a model in which the agent can directly control the output distribution.

-In the model, the risk-neutral agent is capable of choosing an arbitrary distribution over the output space, incurring a cost that is determined by the distribution chosen.
-The principal can provide contracts that satisfy limited liability and are contingent upon the realized output to the agent.
-Additionally, the agent has private information about his cost function, with high-type (low-type) agents facing lower (higher) costs and lower (higher) cost margins.
-In the presence of adverse selection, the principal optimally designs a menu of contracts, allocating a contract to the agent based on his reported type, to maximize her expected profit.
+In the model, the risk-neutral agent is capable of choosing an arbitrary distribution over the output space, incurring a cost determined by the distribution chosen.
+The principal can provide contracts that make payments to the agent contingent on the realized output.
+The contracts must satisfy limited liability, which requires that all payments be non-negative.
+The agent possesses private information about his cost function: the high-type (low-type) agent faces lower (higher) costs and lower (higher) cost margins.
+Under adverse selection, the principal designs a menu of contracts from which the agent can choose, aiming to maximize her expected profit.

-The agent's direct control over the output distributions is in contrast to the classical moral hazard model where the agent is restricted to choose a level of effort.
-This formulation is relevant to real-world scenarios where the agent's action space is sufficiently rich such that he can implement an arbitrary output distribution.
+The agent's ability to directly control output distributions contrasts with the classical moral hazard model, where the agent is limited to choosing an effort level that parameterizes the output distribution.
+This formulation captures real-world scenarios where the agent's action space is sufficiently rich to allow the implementation of any output distribution.